-A Colorado nonprofit organization, Columbine Community Village provides rides, minor household repairs, referrals to background-checked vendors, and social connection for the benefit of older adults living at home.
-Along with dozens of like-minded Villages across the US, Columbine Community Village is in the vanguard of the rapidly growing national Village Movement.
+A Colorado nonprofit organization, Columbine Community Village provides rides, minor household repairs, referrals to background-checked vendors, social connection, and education for the benefit of older adults living at home.
+Along with 140 like-minded Villages across the US, Columbine Community Village is in the vanguard of the rapidly growing national Village Movement.

 The Village Movement